 We are completely volunteer-run and member-supported.
-We are able to provide produce to members regardless of their financial situation because of the generous support of our membership and the commitment to food justice of our farmer, Ted Blomgren.
-In a city where cost of living is ever on the rise, we strive to ensure that food be guaranteed as a basic human right.
+We are able to provide produce to members regardless of their financial situation because of the generous support of our membership and our farmer, Ted Blomgren’s commitment to food justice.
+In a city where the cost of living is ever on the rise, we strive to ensure that food be guaranteed as a basic human right.

 01. Health and freshness

 The vegetable shares are organically grown at Windflower Farm in Valley Falls, NY and are almost always picked the same day that they are delivered to you.
 Shares vary depending on what is ripe that week so you are sure to receive the freshest vegetables available.

 In addition to fostering a healthy food community, CSAs provide an opportunity for neighbors to get to know each other better through events and activities.
 CSAs also propel other community projects and improvements!

 The cost of becoming a member is much less than what you would spend at the grocery store.
 Meal for meal, CSA membership is less than 10% the cost of fast food!
 We utilize a sliding scale, based on your income, to determine the exact cost of membership.
 We also accept food stamps.

 Supporting local farms benefits the entire region by providing local jobs.
 We operate without a middle man which means that each dollar spent goes directly to Windflower Farm and the people they employ.
 Joining the West Harlem CSA helps keep New York farming viable!